AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-minicart.md

 ---
-title: Payment Services product page workflow
+title: Payment Services cart workflow
 description: Learn how to use the GraphQL API mutations for the Payment Services solution.
 keywords:
   - GraphQL